List of Green Lanterns: The Corpse

 The Corpse are a black ops division of the Green Lantern Corps who use a disc that is swallowed to imitate the abilities of a power ring, but appear purple in color.

 Von Daggle

 The leader of the Corpse, Von Daggle, is a Durlan who is called back into service following the return of the Guardians of the Universe after their deaths at the hands of Parallax.
-His initial recruits for the new Corpse were Guy Gardner and R'amey Holl.

 R'amey Holl

 Sector 700, she first appeared in Green Lantern Corps #7.
-She was an insect-like humanoid, exhibiting traits similar to those of a butterfly.
-R'amey was a member of a Corps covert group known as The Corpse.
+She is an insect-like humanoid, exhibiting traits similar to those of a butterfly.